Executive Director's Corner

 We are delighted that the easing of health testing requirements is making it easier for folks crossing the border by air, land, and waterway.
 However, as this continues to be an evolving issue, FBC is keeping a close eye on the evolving situation in Canada and the U.S. and standing by to add FBC’s support where we can.
 Given the challenges experienced during COVID with the ArriveCAN app, FBC has reached out to government interlocutors with suggestions for improving the long-term effectiveness of this technology.
 Please let us know if there are other issues in your industry that FBC should keep on the radar.

-Congratulations to our Land Border Task Force for getting some its language and priorities included in the 2022 National Travel & Tourism Strategy just released by the U.S. Department of Commerce.
+Congratulations to our Land Border Task Force for getting its language and priorities included in the 2022 National Travel & Tourism Strategy just released by the U.S. Department of Commerce.
 Key recommendations included remote interviews for NEXUS renewals; advanced passenger information options; increased efforts towards cross-border interoperability; and better public education.

 On the cargo front, FBC is working closely with Canada’s National Supply Chains Task Force to help produce an interim report to the Minister of Transport in July.
 They are seeking short- and medium-term recommendations from FBC members.
 You can make submissions directly through: https://letstalktransportation.ca/lets-talk-supply-chain.